-There are no significant and material orders passed during the year by the regulatorscourts or tribunals impacting the going concern status and operations in the future.
+There are no significant and material orders passed during the year by the regulatorscourts or tribunals impacting the going concern status and Company's operations in thefuture.

 None of the Directors of your Company are disqualified as per the provisions of Section164(2) of the Companies Act 2013.
-Your Directors have made necessary disclosures asrequired under various provisions of the Act and SEBI LODR.
+Your Directors have made necessary disclosures asrequired under various provisions of the Companies Act and SEBI Listing Regulations.